Get the ArenaCoach Desktop App

 Is Frost Mage good in Midnight Season 1?

-Frost Mage is S tier in Solo Shuffle with a 56.6% win rate at 1,845+ rating.
-It is one of the strongest specs in the current meta.
+Frost Mage is A tier in Solo Shuffle with a 50.7% round win rate this season.
+It is a strong, above-average performer in the current meta.

 What is the stat priority for Frost Mage in PvP?